Breathing for Performance

 In terms of athletic performance, sleep could be your greatest advantage over your opponents.
 As Coach Jason Glass often says, sleep like it's your job!
 You have know idea how sleep deprived you may be until you make a consistent effort to give yourself an opportunity for enough quality sleep.
 You will feel the difference.

-Basic Principles for Better Nutrition
+Universal Principles for Better Nutrition

 Never eat when you are mentally disturbed and the negative emotions are aroused

 Do not inhale your food.
 Reduce your food to almost liquid form by the chewing process